elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Similar approach should be used in defining all index patterns, rules, and queries to be applied on remote data.

 ## Development Best Practices
+Below you will a set of best practices that should be followed when writing Cypress tests.

 ### Make sure your test fail